 The second in a series on the difference between Champagne and other Sparkling Wines of the world.
 Make sure to start here, then head back to find out more about sparkling wines of the world, styles of sparkling wine, and where they are produced throughout the world.

 Champagne vs. Sparkling Wine

-In part I we defined what exactly Champagne is and how it is produced.
-In this post I hope to explain the different styles of Champagne, and introduce you to sparkling wine made in other countries.
-I might even throw in some additional tips on bubbly – but you’ll have to read till the end to find out 😉
+In part I of our Champagne Series we defined what exactly Champagne is and how it is produced.
+In this post I hope to explain the different styles of Champagne and sparkling wine, and introduce you to sparkling wine made in other countries.
+I might even throw in some additional tips on bubbly!

 - Blanc de Blanc: literally means “white from white”, white wine made from white (Chardonnay) grapes, and usually lighter in style than the following types.